<li> element with that string as its

 HTML should be coded to represent the data that will be populated and not based on its default presentation styling.
 Presentation (how it should look), is the sole responsibility of CSS.

 Some of the benefits from writing semantic markup are as follows:

 - Search engines will consider its contents as important keywords to influence the page's search rankings (see SEO)

 - Screen readers can use it as a signpost to help visually impaired users navigate a page

-- Finding blocks of meaningful code is significantly easier than searching though endless
+- Finding blocks of meaningful code is significantly easier than searching through endless

 divs with or without semantic or namespaced classes

 - Suggests to the developer the type of data that will be populated